NarjesBessghaier/NarjesBessghaier.github.io/_publications/ChatGPT.md

 without it and what developers usually use it for.
 To this end, we quantitatively analyzed 243 PRs that listed at least one ChatGPT prompt against a representative sample of 384 PRs without any ChatGPT prompts.
-Our ndings show that developers use ChatGPT in larger, time-consuming pull requests that are ve times slower to be closed than PRs that do not use ChatGPT.
+Our findings show that developers use ChatGPT in larger, time-consuming pull requests that are five times slower to be closed than PRs that do not use ChatGPT.
 Furthermore, we perform a qualitative analysis to build a taxonomy of the topics developers primarily address in their prompts.
 Our analysis results in a taxonomy comprising 8 topics and 32 sub-topics.
-Our ndings highlight that ChatGPT is often used in review-intensive pull requests.
+Our findings highlight that ChatGPT is often used in review-intensive pull requests.
 Moreover, our taxonomy enriches our understanding of the developer’s current applications of ChatGPT.